prodakt/lncRna/README.md

 - lncRNA classification based on the coding potential and the simmilarity with known nucleotide and peptide sequences (homologues in databases).

+## How to install
+First you need to install and load the '[devtools!](https://github.com/r-lib/devtools)' package in R.